Cod liver oil Q & A

 (Read more about the bad rap sunshine has gotten.)

-Important note about vitamin D and possible toxicity:
+10. One more important note about vitamin D and possible toxicity:

-One thing to remember – as much as we need enough vitamin D, like anything, some say it's possible to get too much as well, and sites like Dr. Mercola encourage you to get tested if you're in the sun a lot.
+One thing to remember–as much as we need enough vitamin D, like anything, some say it's possible to get too much as well, and sites like Dr. Mercola encourage you to get tested if you're in the sun a lot.
 But according to this Vitamin D Council site, it's very uncommon to get too much vitamin D. If you get a LOT of sun and are concerned, read here to find out more about testing your vitamin D levels.
 Also, read this about who should be extra careful about the amounts of vitamin D they take.

 Newer post about this: Are you Taking Vitamin D or Calcium?
 What You MUST Do First (Scary: My doc didn’t even know)